Lion Fight Muay Thai Best Kept Secret

 I’ve heard Joe Rogan discuss it on his podcast, I saw the initial Tiffany Time Bomb hype; but despite all that, I shamefully have to admit that I’d never really paid enough attention to the fights.
 For this, Lion Fight, I am truly sorry.
 And here commences my love letter to you.

 Lion Fight was founded in 2010 by a chap called Scott Kent.
 He was a security bigwig for some Vegas casinos prior to entering the murky world of fight promotion and has trained kickboxing and Muay Thai for much of his life.
-I know all of this from reading this feature called Scott Kent: The Lion behind Lion Fight on the Lion Fight website because I can’t find shit else about him.
+I know all of this from reading this feature called Scott Kent: The Lion behind Lion Fight on the Lion Fight website because I can’t find crap else about him.

 I’m being melodramatic of course, you can find information if you look hard enough, but the point is we’re dealing with a much smaller promotion than we’re used to in say, MMA or kickboxing.
 They are not the UFC, they’re not Bellator or Glory, they’re not even WSOF.

 No Wikipedia page

 They don’t have the finances of any of their rivals or contemporaries, the marketing budget or the pre-existing public profile.
 They don’t even have a Wikipedia page.
 Whilst this makes life a little harder when it comes to educating yourself and researching for articles.

 It does mean you get a bunch of free fights on YouTube to peruse at your leisure.
 Every cloud and all that.